Global Citizenship at Wellington College

 Community Action

-Community Action involves experiential learning working directly with a community partner, usually in the area local to college.
-Projects are created with the community partners need in mind, giving pupils the chance to engage with others outside the Wellington community, explore and follow their passions, whilst developing Global Citizenship competencies and their own personal growth.
+Community Action involves experiential learning through working directly with a community partner, usually in the area local to the College, and is mainly undertaken by Fifth Form students.
+Projects are created with the needs of community partners in mind, giving students the opportunity to connect and engage with people outside the Wellington community, take meaningful action, and develop skills that support their personal growth.

-The programme aims to show pupils the impact they can have on society, both now and into the future, inspiring them to help and serve others at all life stages.
-Wellbeing benefits of helping others sit alongside the knowledge gained through these direct interactions with communities beyond college, understanding of our world and the difference pupils can make.
+The programme aims to show students the impact they can have on society, both now and in the future, inspiring them to help and serve others throughout their lives.
+The wellbeing benefits of helping others sit alongside the knowledge gained through these direct interactions with communities beyond the College, fostering a greater understanding of the world and the difference that everyone can make.

-Projects are wide and varied but focus on a number of key areas; working with the young; working with the elderly and vulnerable; working with animals; and working for the environment.
-There are many long-term partnerships in this area, including the local Crowthorne Foodbank, many local state primary schools, SEND schools, and various settings for the elderly.
+Projects are wide-ranging and varied, but focus on a number of key areas: working with young people; supporting the elderly and vulnerable; caring for animals; and protecting the environment.
+There are many long-term partnerships in this area, including the local Crowthorne Foodbank, several local state primary schools, SEND schools, and various settings that support older people.

 Connected Curriculum

-Connected Curriculum is Wellington College’s version of service learning.
-An integrated approach which invites students to engage with and learn academic subject content in the context of social change and social action.
+Connected Curriculum is Wellington College’s version of service learning: an integrated approach that invites students to engage with and learn academic subject content in the context of social change and social action.

-Service Learning is a rigorous and well-evidenced educational pedagogy which brings life to learning by incorporating meaningful community engagement, academic inquiry and critical reflection into each experience.
-Projects generally come from the student’s own passions and interests as they develop their projects and engage with the wider world.
-Each team has a student leader and is supported by a staff mentor to help guide the learning aims and outcomes.
+Service learning is a rigorous and well-evidenced educational pedagogy that brings learning to life by incorporating meaningful community engagement, academic inquiry, and critical reflection into educational experiences.
+Projects may arise from students’ own passions and interests as they develop their ideas and engage with the wider world.
+Each team has a student leader and is supported by a staff mentor who helps guide the learning aims and outcomes.

-Focus is still given to linking with the world beyond Wellington College and interaction with other communities, whether that be linking with a state partner teaching school pupil for content for the latest edition of BaCoN (science magazine), building a new website and social media campaign for a charity or building links with and offering support to local refugee families.
+A strong focus remains on connecting with the world beyond Wellington College and interacting with other communities, whether that be collaborating with the Wellington Family of Schools on content for the latest edition of BaCoN (the science magazine), creating inspiring STEM sessions for younger children, or building relationships with and offering support to local refugee families.

 Enrichment

-The Enrichment strand of the Global Citizenship programme is about turning a selfish interest into a selfless contribution; or as Picasso is credited with having said; “The meaning of life is to find your gift.
+Enrichment helps students to explore meaning, purpose, and passion.
+The Enrichment strand of the Global Citizenship programme is about turning a selfish interest into a selfless contribution, or, as Picasso is credited with saying: “The meaning of life is to find your gift.
 The purpose of life is to give it away.”

-Offered to 3rd, 5th and Sixth Forms the enrichment strand has pursuits from origami, escape rooms, mountain biking to green power racing and MUN, offering an unrivalled diversity of activities that allows pupils to truly discover more about themselves and the world around them.
+Offered to Third, Fifth, and Sixth Form students, the Enrichment strand includes pursuits ranging from origami and escape rooms to mountain biking, Greenpower racing, and Dukebox, offering an unrivalled diversity of activities that allow students to discover more about themselves and the world around them.

 Enrichment at Wellington